orcunuso/ocinfo/README.md

 OCinfo is a tool written in pure Go that was influenced from the hassles of managing multiple OpenShift clusters and the need to improve visibility.
 What it simple does is to get data from OpenShift APIs with the readonly credentials provided, prints out all the data in a pretty, human-readable and analyzable Microsoft Excel &trade; spreadsheet document and save it as a local xlsx file.
 With Go, this can be done with an independent binary distribution across all platforms that Go supports, including Linux, MacOS, Windows and ARM.

+OCinfo runs best with OpenShift 4.4 and 4.5, support for new features of OpenShift 4.6 like OVNKubernetes is on the roadmap.

 ## Installation

 If you have an installed go environment, you can get source code and compile.